Why rent from John Winter?

 Do the houses include a garden, and who is responsible for its upkeep?

 All houses have a good-sized back garden, maintained at no added cost by our professional gardening team who visit least twice monthly.
-Many houses also have front gardens and internal courtyards, which to bring in natural light and provide secure spaces for bicycles and refuse bins.
+Many houses also have front gardens and internal courtyards, which bring in natural light and provide secure spaces for bicycles and refuse bins.

 All gardens have washing lines, as an eco-friendly alternative to the tumble dryers fitted in every house (should the Cardiff weather permit).